 - Southwest Companion Pass: Arguably the best deal in domestic travel, the Southwest Companion Pass allows the pass holder to bring a companion for free an unlimited number of times during the validity of the pass.
 If you play your (credit) cards right, that can mean nearly two full years of a companion traveling for free — whether the pass holder books their ticket with miles or money (the companion only pays taxes, currently $5.60 one-way on domestic flights).
 For more on this valuable program, see our Southwest Companion Pass Complete Guide.

-- Alaska Airlines Visa Signature Companion Fare: The Alaska Airlines Visa Signature card comes with an annual code good for a $99 + tax companion fare.
-While this companion fare can only be used once each year, it is notoriously flexible and with a little strategy it can turn into more than meets the eye.
-See more detail in this post: Alaska Airlines Companion Fare Complete Guide.
+- Alaska Airlines Atmos Ascent Companion Fare: The Atmos Rewards Ascent Visa Signature card comes with an annual code good for a $99 + tax companion fare.
+While this companion fare can only be used once each year, it is notoriously flexible (now even usable with Hawaiian Airlines flights), and with a little strategy, it can turn into more than meets the eye.
+See more details in this post: Alaska Airlines Companion Fare Complete Guide.

 - Both the Platinum Delta SkyMiles credit card and the Delta Reserve Credit Card offer annual companion certificates.
 See our Delta Companion Certificates Quick Guide for more info.